Back to all articles

 • Increasing the overall life-time value of customers (retention & upsell)

-Simple?
-I know, then we would all be billionaires right now.
-But really, think about it.
-You probably have most of this data available at your company: traffic volumes, conversion rates per funnel stage, deal size,… If you combine this with qualitative data like traffic sources, reasons of refusal, customer demographics,… you’ll be able to understand why things are happening, and what you can do about it.
+If you combine this with qualitative data like traffic sources, reasons for refusal, and customer demographics,… you’ll be able to understand why things are happening, and what you can do about it.
+This is especially valuable for a startup going after its first active users.

 Optimizing the funnel in 4 steps

-1. Build a dashboard that visualizes 1 customer journey phase:
+Build a dashboard that visualizes one customer journey phase:

-10. Define actions to eliminate, downscale or prevent the things that are negatively influencing your results
+- Define actions to eliminate, downscale, or prevent the things that are negatively influencing your results

-11. Repeat the analysis & optimization process regularly, and apply to each journey phase
+- Repeat the analysis & optimization process regularly, and apply it to each journey phase

 As an example, let’s say you want to start by optimizing the attraction phase.
 Let’s have a look at an example dashboard below.

-As mentioned, I won’t share an endless list of metrics to track, since there are enough articles on that.
-We believe that this is different for every company.
-So simply rely on your own judgement, because you are the expert when it comes to your business.
-What I do want to share, are 2 tips which can be relevant to any SaaS company.
+Since every company has its own set of key metrics, we don’t share an endless list of metrics to track here We advise you to rely on your own judgment because you are the expert when it comes to your business.
+However, here are 2 tips that can be relevant to any SaaS company.

 1. Not all metrics are important